Cash Flow

 A better measure of company health than EBITDA is the free cash flow, which is the cash flow minus capital spending, such as investments in net working capital and long-term assets.
 Free cash flow is harder to manipulate than net income and even harder to manipulate over several accounting periods.
 Net income can be overstated by capitalizing expenses instead of deducting them as current expenses, for instance.

 Generally, companies will be cash positive or cash negative over several accounting periods, but if the company issues stocks or debt extensively, it may not be receiving enough cash from operations.
-Stocks and debt are usually issued so the company can make major purchases, such as that of another business or to make a major new investment in its own business, which requires a greater outlay of cash then can be obtained from its operations.
+Stocks and debt are usually issued so the company can make major purchases, such as that of another business or to make a major new investment in its own business, which requires a greater outlay of cash than obtainable from its operations.
 Any company that issues stocks or debt for normal operations is probably having financial difficulty.

 The cash flow adequacy ratio (CFAR) measures free cash flow compared to debt over the next 5-year period.
 CFAR is cash flow after taxes, interest, and capital expenditures, equal to the free cash flow divided by the average annual principal debt maturities over the next 5-year period.
 CFAR should be analyzed for several years.
 If it exceeds 1, then the company has sufficient cash flow to pay its debts over the time period.
 If exceeding 0 but less than 1, then the company is generating insufficient cash flow to pay its debt over the period.
 A negative CFAR is a red flag that will lead to the company's demise, unless it is turned around.